rcmp-grc/rcmp-grc.github.io/careers-carrieres/reserve-program-en.md

         <li><a href="#s4">Learn more and apply</a></li>
     </ul>
 </nav>
 <p>The RCMP Reserve program hires retired or former police officers to fill temporary vacancies within the RCMP.
 The program gives reservists a chance to continue to use their skills and knowledge to serve their community.
-While many Reservists come from RCMP backgrounds, the program actively welcomes <a href="#s4">applicants from all Canadian police agencies to join</a>.</p>
+While many Reservists come from RCMP backgrounds, the program actively welcomes applicants from all Canadian police agencies to join.</p>
 <section id="s1">
     <h2>Reasons you should join</h2>
     <p>Joining our Reserve Program comes with many benefits, such as:</p>